Close Banner

 Universal with Kids - Doctor Doom Green Goblin

 There's no shortage of character sightings in the parks.
 They often make for some of the most memorable moments of any vacation!
 However, there are five specific encounters this fam makes sure not to miss out on.
 Once you've finished racing with the raptor pack on VelociCoaster, meet them in person at Jurassic Park's Raptor Encounter.
 At any given visit, you'll be able to get face time with Blue herself or the newest addition, Bravo, and either of the two baby raptors, Sierra and Tango.
 Learn how these ferocious creatures are trained and, if you're brave enough, slowly approach them to snap a quick photo.
-Also at Islands of Adventure are the heroes and villains of Marvel Super Hero Island.
-Tad is a huge comic book fan so he never misses a chance to interact with Spider-Man, the Green Goblin and others.
+Are you, or your children a big fan of the Marvel Superheroes?
+If so, you will want to spend some time at Marvel Super Hero Island for a chance to interact with characters like Spider-Man, Captain America, the Green Goblin and others.

 Build Breaks into Your Day